 K2 has caused people to fall into a catatonic state in Texas, lock up, and fall wherever they’re smoking.
 Others have bled out in Missouri from a chemical in K2 that was also found in rat poison.
 However, the intense sensations that synthetic Marijuana can bring on, the relative low cost to make and purchase, and the fact that it can’t be detected on a drug test have brought people to it again and again.

 Common Designer Drugs

 Public awareness of designer drugs has skyrocketed in the media.
 Drugs like methamphetamine, LSD, ecstasy, bath salts, K2, spice, and even Fentanyl have gained the spotlight in recent years.
 However, people still take great risk on these drugs as they try to chase a high that can’t be obtained.
 These drugs are commonly found in clubs, raves, and house parties and have become their own subculture of users.

 Growing up can mean a lot of things today.
 Many look at it as a chance to try new things and discover who they really are.
 On college campuses today, that usually means going to parties, drinking, and experimenting with drugs.
 What most won’t realize, however, is the dangers that some of the drugs can carry.

 It is easy to say you’re just trying it, but with the dangerous effects these unregulated drugs can hold once is enough to become addicted, or in some cases, die.
-If you’ve started using designer drugs and don’t know how to stop, try reaching out to a dedicated treatment specialist.
-They’re here to help you turn your life around.
+If you need rehab-related help, please reach out to a treatment provider.